Fort Worth Area: A TMDL Project for Legacy Pollution

 Background and Goals

-Five legacy pollutants have been detected in fish tissues in portions of Clear Fork Trinity River below Benbrook Lake and West Fork Trinity River below Lake Worth, and in Lake Como, Fosdic Lake, and Echo Lake, all in the Fort Worth area.
+Five legacy pollutants were detected in fish tissues in portions of Clear Fork Trinity River below Benbrook Lake and West Fork Trinity River below Lake Worth, and in Lake Como, Fosdic Lake, and Echo Lake, all in the Fort Worth area.
 Legacy pollutants are chemicals whose use has been banned or severely restricted, but which still remain in the environment.
 The pollutants involved include chlordane, DDT, DDE, dieldrin, and PCBs, most of which were once used as insecticides.
 The goal of this TMDL project is the reduction of fish tissue contaminant concentrations to levels that constitute an acceptable risk to consumers.

 The commission adopted these TMDLs on November 17, 2000.
 The EPA approved them on May 24, 2001, at which time they became part of the state's Water Quality Management Plan.

-- Eleven Total Maximum Daily Loads for Legacy Pollutants in Streams and Reservoirs in Fort Worth
+Eleven Total Maximum Daily Loads for Legacy Pollutants in Streams and Reservoirs in Fort Worth

-- Response to Public Comment on the Fort Worth TMDLs
+Segments: 0806, 0806A, 0806B, 0829, and 0829A - Response to Public Comment on the TMDLs

 Implementation Plan